LuaScripters/Tutorial/windows.md

 Installing Luarocks from Source
 ----------------------------------------

-If you're installing Lua, chances are, you will want to install additional functionality from the internet.
-Currently, the main way of distributing Lua modules easily is using Luarocks.
+For a variety of reasons,
+you may want to compile LuaRocks from source.
+To do this, follow the following steps:

 - Open github.com/luarocks/luarocks
 - Click the *clone or download* button